 Founded in 2001, Cambscuisine operates 9 restaurants in and around Cambridge and is a family-run business with roots deep in the local area.
-They are committed to supporting charities around Cambridge who aim to improve the lives of people who are socially disadvantaged.
+They are committed to supporting charities around Cambridge who aim to improve the lives of people who are socially disadvantaged, and particularly like to support giving people a second chance.
 They already have many charitable programmes in place including paid staff volunteering days and a Back To Work Scheme.

 The Cambscuisine Community Fund offers grants to support local voluntary groups, community groups and organisations that are undertaking charitable work with the aim to help people that face disadvantage and to those that engage and support local people, and therefore build stronger, healthier, inclusive and sustainable communities.